JohnnyCoRuyzo/Masiv-Roulette/README.md

 This is a Web API implemented with .NET Core, RedisLab DB and Docker Containers.

+Note: Enviromental Variables are stored in .env file and Github enviromental variables.

 ## There are 5 simple endpoints:

 ### 1) API to create a new Roulette.